-Our reputation and operations could be adversely impacted by allegations, regardless of their merits.
+Our reputation and operations could be adversely impacted by allegations of wrongdoing, regardless of their merits.

 We believe that our reputation has significantly contributed to the success of our business.
-We also believe that maintaining and enhancing our reputation is critical to many of our core operations, such as conducting studies, working with outside vendors, hiring qualified employees, members of our Board of Directors or science collaborators, raising funds for future operations, or working with potential industry and government collaborators.
+We also believe that maintaining and enhancing our reputation is critical to many of our core operations, such as conducting studies, working with outside vendors, attracting qualified employees, members of our Board of Directors and science collaborators, raising funds for future operations, and working with potential industry and government collaborators.
 Maintaining and enhancing our reputation will depend largely on our ability to develop innovative drug products, continue to generate credible scientific data and respond appropriately to our critics, which we may not do successfully.

-Our reputation may be injured by published false statements purporting to be fact, or by hostile actions made by or paid for by parties who represent investors who seek a decline in the price of our securities ("short-sellers").
-Such allegations and statements may be published on internet forums over which we have no control, such as social media, and may be adopted by the editors of scientific or technical journals that have published our research, potentially resulting in retractions or expressions of concern by the journals.
-Regardless of merit, allegations and false statements may spread quickly and erode confidence in our reputation.
+Our reputation may be injured by the dissemination of false statements purporting to be fact, mischaracterizations of our scientific data, or by hostile actions made by or paid for by parties associated with market participants who seek a decline in the price of our securities ("short-sellers") as well as media coverage of the foregoing.
+Allegations, mischaracterizations and similar statements may be disseminated directly to third parties with whom we interact, published in forums over which we have no control, such as through online social media channels or publicized as a result of media coverage, and may be adopted by the editors of scientific or technical journals that have published our research, potentially resulting in retractions or expressions of concern by the journals.
+For example, although no journal has asserted that we or any of our employees or consultants has inappropriately manipulated data or engaged in any misconduct, public short-seller allegations have prompted several journals to reassess certain peer-reviewed articles previously published by researchers associated with us and to retract articles or issue expressions of concern.

+Regardless of merit, allegations, mischaracterizations and false statements may spread quickly and erode confidence in our reputation.
 Maintaining and enhancing our reputation may require us to make substantial investments in legal actions or other activities, and these investments could be expensive, time consuming, and unsuccessful.
 If we fail to successfully maintain our reputation, or if we incur excessive expenses in this effort, our business, operations, future prospects, cash flows, and financial position may be adversely affected.